ecarl65/grabbag/c/Crochiere_Rabiner.md

 4. Find the poly filter matrix decomposition length.
 $$ \left( \left\lceil \frac{N_H - 1}{M} \right\rceil + 1 \right) M $$

+# Channelizer

+The Crochiere and Rabiner critically sampled channelizer is a little different from the Sharpin version.
+This will detail some of the differences.

+1. It's a clockwise commutator model.
+2. It uses the DFT down the channels instead of the IDFT.
+3. The filters are defined as $ \bar{p}_{\rho} ( m ) = h ( m M - \rho ) $
+4. The branch input signals are defined as $ x_\rho (m ) = x ( m M + \rho ), \quad \rho = 0, 1, \ldots, M-1 $

+# Oversampled Channelizer

+For the oversampled version it's even more different.
+Let's use the case in which $ K = M I $, where $M$ is the downsampling amount now and $K$ is the number of channels.
+We're interested in $I = 2$, so a 2x oversampled channelizer.
+This is about right for making the stopband of the filter hit by the time we get to aliasing on the output.

+Now the filters are defined with a _subtle_ difference:

+$$ \bar{p}_{\rho} ( m ) = h ( m M - \rho ), \quad \rho = 0, 1, \ldots, K-1 $$

+Do you see it?
+The difference is that the $\rho$ extends to $K-1$ but the downsampling is based on half of that, $M$.
+This leads to a similar structure as the Sharpin one in which half the channels are repeats of the filter taps of the others but with an extra delay.
+But it _doesn't_ have the upsampling in the filter structure.

+The other main difference is that *after* the commutator but *before* the polyphase filters there is an upsample by $I = 2$ step.
+I *think* this can maybe be handled by modifying the `ostride` value in FFTW.
+Which would make it super convenient to not have to do any extra data copies.